b0rgbart3/code_refactor/README.md

 # code_refactor
 Bootcamp Homework Challenge #2

+The HTML code in this project was edited by me to accomplish the following:

-## User Story
+## Goals

 ```
-AS A marketing agency
-I WANT a codebase that follows accessibility standards
+Follow accessibility standards
-SO THAT our own site is optimized for search engines
+optimized for search engines
 ```

 ## Acceptance Criteria